Linux Virtual Machines Pricing

 Note—To put a virtual machine in “Stopped” status, use the power option within the virtual machine, not from the Microsoft Azure classic portal.

 Deleted (Deallocated) No Cores are no longer allocated to the virtual machine and are no longer billed.

 Note—The only way to stop all virtual machines in a cloud service is to delete both the staging and production deployments.

 Previously, all usage for A0, A2, A3 and A4 Standard and Basic virtual machines was emitted as fractions (for A0) or multiples (for A2, A3 and A4) of A1 virtual machines meter minutes.
-We heard this caused some confusion for our customers, so we have implemented a change to assign per-minute usage to dedicated A0, A2, A3 and A4 meters.
-As a result of this transition, the resource GUIDs for A0, A2, A3 and A4 virtual machines will change.
+We heard this caused some confusion for our customers, so we have implemented a change to assign per-second usage to dedicated A0, A2, A3 and A4 meters.
+Because of this transition, the resource GUIDs for A0, A2, A3 and A4 virtual machines will change.
 If any of your billing routines rely on the resource GUIDs, they will need to be modified to take these new billing meters into consideration.